Guatemala had early role in disseminating Korean literature in Latin America

 10

-Fake news post on Han Kang goes viral in Korea after Nobel win
+'Love in the Big City' lead actor says perceptions toward LGBTQ+ are changing

-Guatemala had early role in disseminating Korean literature in Latin AmericaBy Kim Hoo-ran
+Guatemala had early role in disseminating Korean literature in Latin AmericaBy Korea Herald

 Ambassador of Guatemala to Korea